shinyorg/shiny/input/docs/di.md

 ## Startup Tasks

 Startup tasks are great for wiring up events and spinning up infrastructure.
 These fire immediately after the container is built.
-However, do any sort of blocking operation in them as this will cause your app to pause starting up causing a poor user experience.
+However, don't do any sort of blocking operation in them as this will cause your app to pause starting up causing a poor user experience.

 ```csharp
 public class YourStartupTask : IShinyStartupTask